Abhirup27/Blog-Site/README.md

 ## Getting Started

+- First you need to create the .env file in project's root folder.
+I have included .env-template which you can configure and rename to .env .

 I have also included a dockerfile which you can use to create an image and run a container.

 ### Installation and Running with npm